DerTimm81/picamera/readme.md

 If that is indeed the case, you can open "Thonny" from the Raspberry Pi installation using the user interace.
 Inside "Thonny" you should now be able to open the "check01.py" file and hit the "Play" button.
 What should happen is once you run the script, the camera image should show in full screen fro 10 seconds until it terminates.
 Please ensure, this is the case.

 If you encounter an error, you might need to install the picamera package to python so you are able to access the camera.
+Please check the chapter "Before working with the camera" to resolve before proceeding.